communitiesuk/funding-service-design-docker-runner/README.md

 * If dependencies have changed you may need to rebuild the docker images using `docker compose build`
 * To run an individual app rather than all of them, run `docker compose up appname` where app name is the key defined under `services` in [docker-compose.yml](docker-compose.yml)
 * If you get an error about a database not existing, try running `docker compose down` followed by `docker compose up` this will remove and re-create any existing containers and volumes allowing the new databases to be created.
-* If file upload is not working with an error about credentials, you need to uncomment lines 128 and 129 of `docker-compose.yml` and put the credentials in your `.env` file.
+* If file upload is not working with an error about credentials, you need to uncomment [these lines](https://github.com/communitiesuk/funding-service-design-docker-runner/blob/d13af481818fbd6398c3583e49a33edd6fb19496/docker-compose.yml#L114-L116) in `docker-compose.yml` and put the credentials in your `.env` file.
 The credentials are stored in the DLUHC BitWarden vault.

 ## Running e2e tests